keyaki-kaihatsu/avatar_studio-kit/locals/README_en.md

 <br>
 How to access your "KEYAKI STUDIO MyAssets" site:
 <br>
-On the TOP screen, go to "MENU > Download Asset" to open the online asset list, then press the "My Assets" button.
+On the app's TOP screen, open the "My Asset" list and press the "My Asset" button.

 # Authors